BlueSCSI/BlueSCSI-v2/3D-Files/1.1/README.md

 Print with supports for front overhangs.
 Tight fit to hold everything together.

-Remix = a slightly modified version with light-pipes for the LEDs and some geometry.
+Remix = a slightly modified version with light-pipes for the LEDs and some geometry fixes.

 # License